Constitution and Bylaws

 D. Treasurer:

-(1) The treasurer shall be bonded in the same manner as the president.
-At each board meeting, special business meeting, and annual business meeting at convention, the treasurer shall present a full financial report to the membership and, prior to such meetings, shall provide copies to each board member in each board member’s preferred format.
+(1) The treasurer and the chair of the finance committee shall be bonded in the same manner as the president.
+At each board meeting, special business meeting, and annual business meeting at conference and convention, the treasurer shall present a full financial report to the membership and, prior to such meetings, shall provide copies to each board member in each board member's preferred format.
 Other members shall be furnished copies upon request.

 (2) The treasurer shall collect all dues and fees payable to GCB, and shall pay promptly all duly authorized invoices.

-(4) The treasurer shall remit all annual dues to the treasurer of the American Council of the Blind on or before March 15, in order for GCB to meet the requirements by the Credentials Committee of ACB for number of affiliate votes at the national convention, and shall continue to remit to ACB, within ten (10) days of receipt, all other membership dues paid after March 15.
+(4) The treasurer shall remit all annual dues to the American Council of the Blind on or before March 15, in order for GCB to meet the requirements of the Credentials Committee of ACB for number of affiliate votes at the national conference and convention, and shall continue to remit to ACB, within ten (10) days of receipt, all other membership dues paid after March 15.

 (5) With the approval of the board of directors, the treasurer shall provide for the method of signing checks, drafts, notes, or other bills of exchange for the payment of money, for the transfer and sale of property of GCB, for the selection of depository, for the forms of GCB, and for the endorsement and registration of all securities.
-Two (2) signatures shall be necessary on each check of $300.00 or more.
+Two (2) signatures shall be necessary on each check of $200.00 or more with the exception of dues to the national office of ACB.
 There shall be three (3) persons designated to sign such checks.
 The three designated persons shall be the treasurer, the president and the chairperson of the finance committee.

-(6) With the approval of the board of directors, the president or not fewer than three (3) board members shall be authorized to designate an auditor to examine and certify as to the financial records of GCB.
-The president or treasurer shall report such findings to the next board meeting, special meeting, or annual business meeting of the convention, whichever comes first.
-Copies of the report shall be provided, in advance, to each board of director in each director’s preferred format, and other members shall receive copies upon request.
+(6) Monthly, the treasurer will send bank statements along with copies of receipts to the Chair of the finance committee for review.
+The Chair of the finance committee will then give a report of findings at the quarterly board meeting and at the annual conference and convention to the membership.
+With the approval of the board of directors, the president or not fewer than three (3) board members shall be authorized to designate an auditor to examine and certify as to the financial records of GCB.
+The president or treasurer shall report such findings to the next board meeting, special meeting, or annual business meeting of the conference and convention, whichever comes first.
+Copies of the report shall be provided, in advance, to each board of director in each director's preferred format, and other members shall receive copies upon request.

 (7) With the approval of the board of directors, the president may appoint assistants to help the treasurer with registration at conventions, current membership information, and any other tasks deemed necessary by the president and/or the board of directors.

-A. At any annual convention of GCB by an affirmative vote of a majority of the members who are present and voting, provided that the amendments shall be presented to the convention prior to the day on which final action is taken; or
+All proposed amendments to these bylaws shall be presented in writing to the Constitution and Bylaws Committee at least two (2) months prior to the annual conference and convention.
+Amendments, whenever possible, shall be submitted electronically in the body of the email.
+All or any of these Bylaws may be amended or repealed at any annual conference and convention of GCB by an affirmative vote of a majority of the members who are present and voting, provided that the amendments shall be presented prior to the day on which final action is taken.